 10. Khao San Road!

-No list of things worth doing in Asia would be complete without a mention of Khao San Road!
-Khao San sis the ultimate backpacker hub, and you can buy everything from laughing gas to tie-dye dresses, to 90s CDs, secondhand books, fake passports, synthetic dreadlocks, henna tattoos, fake birth certificates, scorpions and more.
+No list of Southeast Asia highlights would be complete without a mention of Khao San Road!
+Khao San is the ultimate backpacker hub, and you can buy everything from laughing gas to tie-dye dresses, to 90s CDs, secondhand books, fake passports, synthetic dreadlocks, henna tattoos, fake birth certificates, scorpions and more.

 It also has a crazy party scene, and despite the bars all closing at 2am (apart from the underground club Lava), you would be hard-pressed not to have a wild one when you’re out on Khao San.
 Khao San Road was the first place I ever saw when I first visited Asia 9 months ago, it was the last place I saw when I had a few hours to kill in Bangkok 3 weeks ago, and it will be the next place I see when I fly back to Thailand in 2 weeks!
 It’s safe to say that Khao San Road is a home from home for me, just as it is for so many other backpackers.